-We’re professional, theologically grounded and love to craft a beautiful ritualized story for you.
-We vow to be here for you for better, for worse, to laugh with you and cry with you, to celebrate with you, and grieve with you during life’s most important moments.
+We’re professional, theologically grounded and would love to craft a beautiful ritualized story for you.
+We vow to be here for you for better, for worse; to laugh with you and cry with you; to celebrate with you and grieve with you during life’s most important moments.

-We believe the kind of person you’d trust to mark important life’s moments should be a good listener, professional, honest, polished, act with integrity, non-anxious, caring, and respectful.
+We believe the kind of person you’d trust to mark life’s important moments should be a good listener, professional, honest, polished, non-anxious, caring, respectful, and act with integrity.
 And guess what?
 We think that’s us!